dotnet/docs/docs/framework/winforms/controls/controls-with-built-in-owner-drawing-support.md

 ### TabControl Control
  The <xref:System.Windows.Forms.TabControl> control enables you to draw individual tabs in the control.
 Owner drawing affects only the tabs; the <xref:System.Windows.Forms.TabPage> contents are not affected.

- To draw each tab in a <xref:System.Windows.Forms.TabControl>, set the `DrawMode` property to <xref:System.Windows.Forms.TabDrawMode> and handle the `DrawItem` event.
+ To draw each tab in a <xref:System.Windows.Forms.TabControl>, set the `DrawMode` property to <xref:System.Windows.Forms.TabDrawMode.OwnerDrawFixed> and handle the `DrawItem` event.
 This event occurs once for each tab only when the tab is visible in the control.

  For more information, including code examples, see the following reference topics: